Keith KennedyVice President of Strategy

-How did you stumble into Strategy?
+How did you stumble into professional services marketing and strategy?

 Where is your favorite travel destination?

 When I’m not too busy marketing professional services firms or thinking of some new strategy for something, I’m probably traveling to London, England, just like Dana Jenkins!
 The architecture, the culture, and the people are totally my wavelength.
 While I exemplify the typical “New Yorker,” I oddly feel more at home in London than I do in New York City.
 Every time I go I feel like I discover a new part of the city, making me want to come back again and again.